Last Year Was Complicated: Promotion

 Two songs of the record ("Don't Make Me Choose" and "Under You") were performed on several dates of his Nick Jonas: Live in Concert tour.
-Jonas is set to promote the record on the Future Now Tour alongside Demi Lovato.
+In support of the album, Jonas also co-headlined the Future Now Tour (2016) alongside Demi Lovato.
 On the evening of March 24, 2016, Jonas previewed four tracks from Last Year Was Complicated during a listening party, held for the press and television bookers.
 Jonas performed the songs "Champagne Problems" and "Close" (with Tove Lo) live on Saturday Night Live on April 16, 2016.
 On April 24, 2016, Jonas performed the songs "Bacon", "Close" and "Voodoo" during his set at the New Orleans Jazz Fest.
 He announced also that there will be a music video of "Voodoo".

 During the taping of CMT Crossroads he performed the songs "Chainsaw" with Thomas Rhett and "Close" with Thomas Rhett and Danielle Bradbery.
-He and Tove Lo are set to perform the song live on May 22, 2016 at the 2016 Billboard Music Awards.
+He and Tove Lo are performed the song live on May 22, 2016 at the 2016 Billboard Music Awards.
 On April 28, Both of them performed the song on Jimmy Kimmel Live!.
 He performed a solo version of the song on The Ellen DeGeneres Show on May 9, 2016.
-Jonas is set to perform at the 2016 iHeartRadio Much Music Video Awards.
-On June 10 he performed the songs Jealous, Close, Champagne Problems and Bacon live on Today.
+Jonas also performed at the 2016 iHeartRadio Much Music Video Awards.
+On June 10, he performed the songs Jealous, Close, Champagne Problems and Bacon live on Today.
 He Performed Close, The Difference and When We Get Home at a target surprise show.